 - External customers who are looking to you for help.
 Everyone has experience as an external customer: a person who approaches an agent whom they hope will meet their need.
-Your “professionalism” will impact how happy your external customers are.
+Think about how your “professionalism” will impact your customers in a positive manner.

-Many students today are classified as being born in “the millennial generation” – born between 1982 and 2004.
 Some researchers claim that each generation has different values, norms, rituals, and work expectations.
-Although nobody perfectly fits a generational description, it can be helpful to use those categories to explore “professionalism.”
-Your direct boss or upper manager will probably be a GenXer or Baby Boomer.
+Although nobody perfectly fits a generational description, it may be helpful to use those categories to explore “professionalism.”
+Your supervisor or upper manager will probably be from a different generation.
 This means that their expectations and values may be at odds with yours which makes it important for you to learn work culture expectations.

 Etiquette Tips That Can Help You Succeed

 The first way that you make your colleagues and customers feel valued is by acknowledging them promptly.